No. 6 Florida runs past Tennessee 31-19

-KNOXVILLE, Tenn.
-(AP) — Kyle Trask threw for 433 yards and four touchdowns, and No. 6 Florida beat Tennessee 31-19 on Saturday to clinch a spot in the SEC championship game.
+Kyle Trask threw for 433 yards and four touchdowns, and the Gators beat Tennessee 31-19 on Saturday to clinch a spot in the SEC championship game.

 Trask, a front-runner for the Heisman Trophy, put together another impressive performance.
 He completed 35 of 49 passes without committing a turnover.
 He even had a 32-yard punt late in the game.